parrt/msds692/notes/cookies.md

 <img src="figures/fb-ads.png" width=400>

-The next time I visit facebook.com, the FB server quickly asks ads.com to send it an advertisement from one of its customers, in this case hotelfoo and petfoo.
+The next time I visit facebook.com I receive an HTML page but also a ref to `ads.com`.
+Then, the FB server quickly asks `ads.com` to send it an advertisement from one of the `ads.com` clients, in this case `hotelfoo` and `petfoo`.
 Those customers bid in an auction to show me an ad on Facebook.
 The ad company tells the hotel or pet food company which pages I have visited, which lets them decide whether to sell me an ad and also what ad to show.
 This all happens very quickly and in essence is just another image reference on the Facebook page.

 This technology is scary but not all bad.
-Obviously, Google analytics requires a tiny little image the embedded in your webpages so that it can track things and give you statistics.
+Obviously, Google analytics requires a tiny little image or JavaScript to be embedded in your webpages so that it can track things and give you statistics.

 # Accessing cookies in Python